Frequently Asked Questions

 Can I apply for a grant if the project will take more than one year to complete?

-The applicant only receives funding for one year at a time.
+No, the applicant only receives funding for one year at a time.
 CAAR funds singular year grants.

 How do I apply?